 11:30am-12:30pm: Lab Time – Playing with layouts, widgets, visualizations, and styling.

 1:30-2:45pm: Scalar in the Library II: Multimodal Research Aids and Crowdsourcing Projects.
-Special Guests, Jennifer Wolf and Matt Krc, Newberry Library.
+Special Guests, Jen Wolfe, Newberry Library, and Matt Krc, Federal Reserve Bank of St. Louis.

 3:00-4:00pm: Doing more with Scalar - Archiving Scalar projects using Webrecorder.

 1:30-2:45pm: Digital scholarship with Scalar: monographs, companions, and thesis/dissertations.
 Special Guest, Phil Ethington, Professor of History, Political Science, and Spatial Sciences, USC (Featured Scalar Project: Ghost Metropolis).